maddisondesigns/Quark/readme.txt

 Specifying the URL's for various social media networks Specifying the banner background image & color Specifying the footer color
-Changing the footer credit text.
+Changing the footer credit text

 == Installation ==

 There are three ways to install your theme.
 It can be installed by manually uploading the files to the themes folder using an FTP application, it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.

 Use the following instructions to install & activate Quark using your preferred method.